wuzhe0912/blog-docusaurus/docs/Basics/Tools/VSCode/right-click.md

 ---
-id: 00-right-click
+id: right-click
-title: 'Right Click Folder'
+title: '🔋 Right Click On Windows Folder'
 slug: /right-click
 ---

-## How to use right-click menu open files(Windows)?
+## Reason

 Some files are not opened with Visual Studio Code by default.

-When I want to edit with VS Code, I have to open VS Code first and then drag the file to VS Code, which is a bit tedious.
+When I want to edit with VSCode, I have to open VSCode first and then drag the file to VSCode, which is a bit tedious.

 A more convenient way is to add the Open VS Code option to the right-click menu.

-## First scenario : Install
+## Install

 When installing Visual Studio Code, there are two options that ask if you want to add Open VS Code to the right-click menu.

 If ignore this option and install it directly, you can add VS Code to the menu in other ways.

-## Second scenario : use register
+## Register

 Create a vscode.txt file and paste the following content into vscode.txt.